A chapter from the book Coaching and Mentoring Supervision describing the 3 Worlds 4 Territories Model of Supervision.

 The GROW Model is deservedly one of the best known and widely used coaching models - use it to navigate and when lost.

-8 different maps of the developmental journey with its distinct, recognisable, sequential stages that adults - and hence leaders - can travel through.
+8 different maps of the developmental journey that adults - and hence leaders - can travel through.

-The Gamesman (immortalised in Stephen Potter's The Theory and Practice of Gamesmanship, or the Art of Winning Games Without Actually Cheating first published in 1947) seeks to win by shifting his opponent into the self-critical, efforting state Timothy Gallwey calls Self 1 and hence destroy their game!
+The Gamesman subtley seeks to win by shifting his opponent into a self-critical, efforting state and hence destroying their game!